The magic of the Orange River

 LEIBISH recently acquired and later sold an important 137.93-carat Intense yellow rough diamond from the Orange River.
 The exquisite stone exhibits the sought-after octahedral shape of a diamond—appearing like two pyramids connected at its base.

-This largest crystal ever found from the Orange River now has a new home at a Texas museum.
+This largest crystal ever found from the Orange River now has a new home in a US collection.

 LEIBISH 137.93 carat Intense yellow rough diamond